Start a sole proprietorship: How to stay on track for success

 5. do not forget your customers

-When you start a business, you have an incredible amount on your plate, of course.
-Registrations, finances, premises, employees and more are topics that need to be clarified in advance.
+With a Company foundation you have an incredible amount on your plate, of course.
+Registrations, finances, premises, staff and more are all issues that need to be clarified in advance.
 But don't forget your customers, even if they don't exist yet.
-So that you can still enjoy lively customer traffic as soon as possible after your start-up, then start beating the advertising drum and customer acquisition in good time.
+To ensure that you can still enjoy lively customer traffic as soon as possible after your start-up, start beating the advertising drum and acquiring customers in good time.

 5 Mistakes you should avoid when starting a sole proprietorship business